Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 - Some kind of DID documents:
   1. Base DID document (`ISSUER_IDENTITY`: `identityProof.identifier` against `ethr` DID)
   2. DID-DNS document (`ISSUER_IDENTITY`: `identityProof.identifier` against a [DNS-TXT](/docs/docs-section/how-does-it-work/issuance-identity))
-- A deployed `documentStore`, click [here](/docs/integrator-section/verifiable-document/ethereum/document-store) for how to do so.
+- A deployed `documentStore`, click [here](/docs/integrator-section/verifiable-document/ethereum/document-store) for the steps.
 - Before you wrap your document with the wrapper SDK, add a `revocation` block with these keys:

 ```json